Club: Tottenham Hotspur FC | Opening: 1899 | Closed: 2017 | Final capacity: 36,240 seats

 History and description

-White Hart Lane officially opened on the 4th of September 1899 with a match between Spurs and Notts County (4-1).
+White Hart Lane officially opened on 4 September 1899 with a match between Spurs and Notts County (4-1).

-The initial small ground was quickly expanded in the following six years, first with a covered main stand and then with wooden and banked terraces, resulting in a capacity of about 40,000 by 1905.
+The ground was quickly expanded in the following six years: first with a covered main stand and then with wooden and banked terraces, resulting in a capacity of about 40,000 by 1905.

 Redevelopments continued in the next decade when first Archibald Leitch was hired to design a new main stand, and a few years later a new covered East Stand was built.
-This resulted in the stadium getting a rectangular shape and capacity increasing to about 50,000 places.
+This got the stadium its rectangular shape and increased capacity to about 50,000 places.

-White Hart Lane set its record attendance in 1938 when a total of 75,038 spectators visited a match between Tottenham and Sunderland.
+White Hart Lane welcomed a record crowd in 1938 when a total of 75,038 spectators attended a match between Tottenham and Sunderland.